hfp/libxs/documentation/libxs_mm.md

   int tid, int nthreads);
 ```

 To further simplify the multiplication of matrices in a batch, the above interface can help if an explicit data representation is available.
-This low-level form is also able to employ a user-defined threading runtime.
-In case of OpenMP, `libxs_mmbatch_omp` is ready to use and hosted by the extension library (libxsext).
-An even higher-level set of procedures (and potentially more convenient functions) are available with `libxs_gemm_batch` and `libxs_gemm_batch_omp`.
+This low-level form or expert interface is also able to employ a user-defined threading runtime.
+In case of OpenMP, `libxs_mmbatch_omp` is ready-to-use and hosted by the extension library (libxsext).
+Of course, `libxs_mmbatch_omp` does not take `tid` and `nthreads` since both arguments are given by OpenMP.
+An even higher-level set of procedures (and potentially more convenient) is available with `libxs_gemm_batch` and `libxs_gemm_batch_omp`.
+The signature of both routines is more BLAS-like, but less flexible than the forms mentioned above.

 ```C
 void libxs_gemm_batch(libxs_gemm_precision precision,